 Born in Leesburg, TX, in 1923, Shelby suffered from a heart condition that kept him in bed for much of his early childhood.
 After seven years of battling health concerns, doctors cleared him to engage in traditional childhood pursuits.

 Shelby’s father, a car geek, frequently took him to dirt bike and car races, planting the seed for his future passion.

 Shelby trained as a pilot at San Antonio Aviation Cadet Center and later instructed young pilots for World War II.
 When the war ended, he opened a chicken farm, where he first donned his famous overalls look.

-Carroll Shelby brought excitement to motorsports and the American highway.
-Born in Leesburg, Texas, in January of 1923.
-Shelby suffered heart valve leakage problems and spent much of his childhood in bed.
-Though Shelby’s health would later improve, he took nitroglycerine pills when he began racing because of his heart condition.
-Shelby’s first experience behind the wheel of a racecar was in a friends MG TC, and later a Cad-Allard.
-The Allard’s combination of small size, light weight, and American V8 power would later serve as Shelby’s inspiration to create the legendary Cobra.
+Shelby’s first experience behind the wheel of a race car was in a friend’s MG TC, and later a Cad-Allard.
+The Allard’s combination of small size, light weight, and American V8 power later served as his inspiration to create the legendary Cobra.

 Shelby was very successful early on in his racing career.
 In 1952, he raced an MG-TC at a track in Norman, OK, winning first place in both races held that day.
 The same year, Shelby placed first driving a Cad-Allard at a Sports Car Club of America (SCCA) race in Caddo Mills, TX.